jprinet-jfrog/swampup2021-devsecops/doc/lab4.md

 ## Objective

+- Fix the security issues
 - Build the Docker image in a CI like environment using JFrog CLI
 - Upload the build information to Artifactory
 - Scan while building
+- Upload the artifacts to Artifactory
+- Promote the Docker image to a production grade repository
-- [Try to] Download the Docker image created during build
+- Download the Docker image

 ## Set dynamic properties